-The City of Guelph believes the best, most representative public policy is developed with input from the community.
+We believe the best, most inclusive public policy is developed with input from the community.

-Let us know about an engagement process: have you participated in one or more engagement activities about a City of Guelph project that is complete?
+Let us know about your experience with City engagement: have you participated in one or more City of Guelph engagement activities?
 Would you like to tell us about your experience with the project?
-If so, please follow this link to answer a short survey about your experience.
+If so, please answer a short survey about your experience.

 Delegations and comments

-You have an opportunity to provide information and express your view in relation to a matter appearing on a City Council or Standing Committee meeting agenda.
-A process must be followed in order to appear as a delegation at a City Council or Standing Committee meeting or to have written correspondence included as part of an agenda.
+You have an opportunity to provide information and express your view in relation to a matter appearing on a City Council or Committee of the Whole meeting agenda.
+A process must be followed in order to appear as a delegation at a City Council, Committee of the Whole or Advisory Committee meetings or to have written correspondence included as part of an agenda.

 From time to time Council establishes advisory committees, which are comprised of volunteer members from the community, to address a specific issue.
 Advisory committees are an important resource for supporting municipal government.